zivz/weatherapp_codelab/codelab.md

 * Add a height of 300.
 * Click on Add 4 New Constraints
 ![Add 4 Constraints](./assets/add_4_constraints.png "Add 4 Constraints")
-* Verify The Missing Constraints error is gone
+* Verify the "Missing Constraints" error is gone
 * Build and run your app.

 ## Adding Current Weather - General Info UI Elements